 - It’s simple but we know leaders set the tone for compassionate and inclusive leadership and the health and wellbeing of staff; so it matters how we speak to people, if we come in while sick, regularly leave late – it sets an expectation for others to do the same – it starts with you.

 - Challenge your thinking.
-Find a coach or mentor, maximise the brilliant opportunity to access support that gives you the wisdom and expertise of someone who has experienced what you are going through.
+Find a coach or mentor, maximise the brilliant opportunity to access support that gives you the wisdom and expertise to drop a different lens in front of your challenges.

 - Familiarise yourself with the principles of Appreciative Inquiry.
 The approach can help us to see old issues in new ways and how to challenge the status quo.